Kelarion/ephys/README.md

 In addition, all of the code for loading data assumes the standard (as of June 2018) cortex lab heirarchy for data storage.

 ## Hints
-If you haven't, check out [this handy guide](https://github.com/cortex-lab/neuropixels/wiki/Other_analysis_methods) for looking through Neuropixels data.
+If you haven't yet, check out [this handy guide](https://github.com/cortex-lab/neuropixels/wiki/Other_analysis_methods) for looking through Neuropixels data.

 On top of that, here are some functions which were useful when exploring my data, in descending order of utility: